Tour de Guelph – Always the Fourth Sunday of June!

 Over the past seven years, Tour de Guelph has helped fund Interventional Radiology Equipment, IV Pumps, an Ultrasound Machine, Respiratory Ventilators, the Hospital’s new CT Scanner, a Centralized Cardiac Monitoring system, and Blood Pressure Monitors for the hospital’s Day Surgery Unit.

 Visit gghfoundation.ca for more information about The Foundation of Guelph General Hospital.

 About The Rotary Clubs of Guelph South and Guelph Trillium

-Your support of Tour de Guelph is even more far reaching through the proceeds disbursed throughout our community by the Rotary Clubs of Guelph South and Guelph Trillium.
+Your support of Tour de Guelph has far reaching impact through the proceeds disbursed throughout our community by the Rotary Clubs of Guelph South and Guelph Trillium.
 Many local groups aimed at youth development, family support, and community building will be supported.
 The Rotary also supports a select few international organizations through Tour de Guelph.

-Below is a list of organizations who have benefited from Tour de Guelph in past years:
+The following is a list of organizations who have benefited through Rotary from Tour de Guelph in past years:

 Focus on Nature: Connecting kids to nature through photography by offering workshops and camps in the Guelph Ontario area.

 Guelph Youth Music Centre: The Guelph Youth Music Centre is a unique facility that educates, enriches and fosters the development of our youth through music and the arts.